PArellano02/DK-DayAhead-electricity-priced-ML/README.md

 # Day-Ahead Electricity Price Prediction for DK1 Bidding Zone

-This project predicts the day-ahead electricity prices in the DK1 bidding zone in Denmark.
-It uses machine learning models to forecast prices based on various features like load, renewable energy generation, and weather data.
+This was my first attempt at creating an XGBooost model to predict Day Ahead electricity prices in Denmark.
+Also made some graphs to explain some of the patterns in day-ahead prices in DK and show some of the shortcomings of my model.
+Maybe when I have some more time I will try to fix this up a little bit and capture that day-to-day variability a lot better!

 ## Key Results